jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 # Executing the Experiment

-It is assumed that you either did calibrate the postures or (if you continue the experiment) set up the Nao exactly like the last time you calibrated.
+It is assumed that you either just calibrated the robot or (if you continue the experiment on another day) set up the Nao exactly like the last time you calibrated.

 Switch to the Jenkins in your browser (you need to be logged in) https://localhost:8080/?auto_refresh=true.
 Trigger the job "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" (stopwatch icon),